 - 1. In the Library view, select a folder in which you want to store your template. - 2.
 In the Layer panel of the Stage or Camera view, select one or several layers.
 To select several layers, do one of the following: - While holding Shift, click on the first layer you want to add to your selection, then on the last layer you want to add to your selection.
-All layers in-between will be part of the selection, inclusively. - 3.
+All layers in-between will be part of the selection, inclusively. - While holding Ctrl (Windows) or (macOS), click on each layer you want to add to your selection. - 3.
 Drag and drop the selection into the right pane of the Library view.